 Areas of Research

-Dr. Bassett is an internationally renowned expert in the genetics of schizophrenia and other complex developmental disorders, including congenital cardiac disease.
-The goal is to gain new insights into the mechanisms of illness that will enable development of novel treatment and prevention strategies.
-She is the principal investigator of studies that aim to understand the genetic architecture of schizophrenia and characterize clinically relevant genetic subtypes of schizophrenia.
-Dr. Bassett has pioneered studies of the first molecular subtype of schizophrenia, known as 22q11.2 deletion syndrome.
-Dr. Bassett’s work has shown that up to one in 20 patients with schizophrenia has this or another relevant genetic change that may be found with a standard clinical blood test.
-As leader in Medical Psychiatry and translating genetic research findings directly into clinical practice, Dr. Bassett’s career embodies precision medicine, and includes teaching at all levels and extensive public service.
+The goal of her research is to gain new insights into etiology and mechanisms of illness that will enable development of novel treatment and prevention strategies.
+She is the principal investigator of studies on the genetic architecture of schizophrenia and characterization of clinically relevant genetic subtypes of schizophrenia.
+Dr. Bassett has pioneered studies of the first molecular subtype of schizophrenia individuals with a 22q11.2 microdeletion.
+Dr. Bassett’s work has shown that about one in every 20 to 25 patients with schizophrenia has this or another clinically relevant genetic change detectable with standard clinical genetic testing.

 Publications